eiriktsarpalis/QuotationCompiler/README.md

 The library currently has a few limitations
 * No support for dynamic assemblies.
 Quotations inherently belong to the runtime and ASTs are inherently static.
 It is impossible to compile quotations that reference types/code defined in F# interactive.
 * F# metadata issues.
-Things may break when referencing [generic values](https://visualfsharp.codeplex.com/workitem/178) or [CompiledName](https://visualfsharp.codeplex.com/workitem/177) types.
+Things may break when referencing [generic values](https://visualfsharp.codeplex.com/workitem/178), extension methods or [CompiledName](https://visualfsharp.codeplex.com/workitem/177) types.

 ### Build Status